yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-5-single-news-article-view.md

 If you were to save this and view it as it currently stands, it wouldn't look all that good.
 So, let's add some CSS to make things look a little nicer all around.
 Add the following CSS to the `<style scoped>` part of your `Single.vue` component:

+> These were taken from this codepen: [Comments](https://codepen.io/kavendish/pen/aOdopx)!
+I can't take credit for making it look nice!

 ```css

 .comment-wrap {